Godfrey Ho: Cut-and-paste films

+Other films

 He also made some more mainstream movies, such as two martial arts films starring Cynthia Rothrock: Honor and Glory and Undefeatable (both released in 1993), two La Femme Nikita-inspired female assassin Lethal Panther films in 1990 and 1993, and Laboratory of the Devil, which was an unauthorized 1992 sequel/remake of Mou Tun Fei's 1988 WWII shock film Men Behind the Sun (further followed by Ho's Maruta 3 ...
 Destroy all Evidence in 1994, in which Ho reverted to extensively re-using old footage).